saltycaramel22/landing-page/README.md

 # landing-page
 I created a landing page.
-The theme is Best Picture Winners starting from the very first movie to win it (though it wasn't called that back then.
+The theme is Best Picture Winners starting from the very first movie to win it (though it wasn't called that back then).

 Credits
 By Graph+sas - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=68630123 (Academy Awards)